akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 }
 ```

-This enables our rules template to process the `rules.json` and pull each
+This enables the rules template to process the `rules.json` and pull each
 fragment that's referenced, like `routing.json`.
-The rendered output can be set
+The rendered output can be added
-into `akamai_property` resources.
+to `akamai_property` resources.

 ```hcl
 data "akamai_property_rules_template" "example" {